grinstead/trustmark/python/README.md

 ## Citation

-If you find this work useful, please cite the repository and/or TrustMark paper as follows:
+If you find this work useful, please give us a star ⭐ and cite the repository and/or TrustMark paper as follows:

 ```
 @article{trustmark,